The 26th Taro Okamoto Award for Contemporary Art

 - For the reason of the exhibited sites, there could be some cases where any works can be removed temporary.
 In the case, works would be kept by the museum.

-- Preliminary settlement of selected works /display construction: January,2021. (scheduled)
+- Preliminary settlement of selected works /display construction: the end of January to the early February,2023. (scheduled)

-- Final Selection /Announce of examination/Award ceremony: February,2021. (scheduled) The result of final selection is released to an award ceremony from this year.
+- Final Selection /Announce of examination/Award ceremony: February,2023. (scheduled) The result of final selection is released to an award ceremony from this year.
 The winner needs to attend at an award ceremony.

-- The 24th Exhibition of the Taro Okamoto Award for Contemporary Art: the middle of February to the early April,2021. (scheduled)
+- The 26th Exhibition of the Taro Okamoto Award for Contemporary Art: the mid-February to the mid-April,2023. (scheduled)

 * Depending on the developing situation regarding the spread of Covid-19, changes or postponement may have to be made to the judging and exhibition schedule listed above.
 We ask for your understanding at this time and look forward to your application.